EHang Reports Fourth Quarter and Fiscal Year 2022 Unaudited Financial Results

 – First Passenger-Carrying AAV Flight Demonstration in Japan

-GUANGZHOU, China, March 22, 2023 (GLOBE NEWSWIRE) -- EHang Holdings Limited (“EHang” or the “Company”) (Nasdaq: EH), the world’s leading autonomous aerial vehicle (“AAV”) technology platform company, today announced its unaudited financial results for the fourth quarter and fiscal year ended December 31, 2022.
+GUANGZHOU, China, March 22, 2023 (GLOBE NEWSWIRE) -- EHang Holdings Limited ("EHang" or the "Company") EH, the world's leading autonomous aerial vehicle ("AAV") technology platform company, today announced its unaudited financial results for the fourth quarter and fiscal year ended December 31, 2022.

 Financial and Operational Highlights for the Fourth Quarter 2022